Letting Go, 2

 “Are you serious?
 Please gist me!”
 She clapped her hands again, almost startling me.

 “Ada, it’s okay.
 I’m just shocked at seeing him after all these years.
 That’s all.”
-I said, scrutinizing each word and doubting them.
+I said, scrutinizing each word and doubting it.

 “I’m not into that right now.”
 I sighed, quickly diverting my attention to the stack of folders in front of me, hoping to convey an unspoken message.